 When used effectively, mathematics pathways address these barriers.
-Evidence suggests that students, including those needing developmental support, can succeed in college-level mathematics courses with appropriate assistance.
-This support often is delivered through a one-semester co-requisite model or a one-year model sequencing each mathematics course in back-to-back semesters.
-Regardless of the model, student success relies on pathways that incorporate rigorous and relevant mathematics aligned to programs of study and informed by guidance from major professional organizations.
+Evidence suggests that students, including those needing developmental support, can succeed in college-level mathematics courses with appropriate assistance delivered through a one-semester, corequisite model.
+Regardless of the model, student success relies on pathways that incorporate rigorous and relevant mathematics aligned to programs of study and that are informed by major professional organizations.

 Visit the Dana Center Mathematics Pathways (DCMP) resource site to learn about its history, vision, and four principles that guide the DCMP work.

 How to Use This Guide

-As seen in the graphic below, it is important to note that these stages and essential actions do not exist in isolation nor is the implementation process merely linear.
-Stages may overlap, and institutional circumstances may necessitate additional action to enact a stage.
-Further, some actions – Essential Actions 4, 5, and 8 – end for institutions after certain steps and activities are conducted; whereas, other actions – Essential Actions 1, 2, 3, 6, 7, 9, and 10 – are ongoing until normative practice is established.
+The graphic below shows that these stages do not exist in isolation nor is the implementation process merely linear.
+Stages may overlap, and institutional circumstances may necessitate additional actions to enact a stage.
+Further, some actions (i.e., Essential Actions 4, 5, and 8) end for institutions after certain steps and activities, whereas other actions (i.e., Essential Actions 1, 2, 3, 6, 7, 9, and 10) are ongoing until normative practice is established.

 This online guide offers the following features:

-- Stages of implementation – one of several necessary operations required for successful mathematics pathways
+- Stages of implementation – necessary operations required for successful mathematics pathways

-- Essential actions – key tasks that must be completed to realize the stage of implementation
+- Essential actions – key actions that must be completed to realize the stage of implementation

 - Steps to fulfill actions – activities to achieve the action

 - Downloadable resources – tools and information to fulfill each action

-We recommend that institutional leadership teams review this online guide in its entirety before implementing mathematics pathways and also review additional information on the DCMP resource site.
+We recommend that institutional leadership teams read this guide in its entirety before beginning the implementation process.
+We also suggest teams review the Learn About pages of the DCMP resource site on emerging issues, implementation stories, and role-specific tools that can guide their own efforts.
 By providing an email address at the top left of the page, a user is able to save their progress, so that each time a user revisits the guide at a later date, progress can be continued from the last visit.

 Stages of Implementation